hardcore-coder-69/rn-todo-app/README.md

-# rn-todo-app
+# rn-hardcore-app
-To Do Lists Mobile App Using React Native
+A Hardcore App